wrmadsen/dev-public-opinion/README.md

 	* Bots: How many Tweets does not represent a single person's views?
 Check research on spotting Twitter bots.

 ### Get Tweets
 `Python`'s [twint](https://github.com/twintproject/twint) module allows us to scrape Tweets in a scalable way.
-With `R`'s [reticulate](https://rstudio.github.io/reticulate/) package, I call our `Python` function from `R`.
+With `R`'s [reticulate](https://rstudio.github.io/reticulate/) package, I run our `Python` script from `R`.

+The Python module `multiprocessing` allows us to cut down on time spent getting tweets.
+It runs scrapes in parallel, utilising multiple threads on your computer.
+The Python script is sourced from R, but it is not run within R using `reticulate` as that R package does not allow for multiprocessing.

+For now, I use the `Pool` method of `multiprocessing` rather than `Process`.
+I have not tested which is quicker.

+This issue may be I/O bound, so it may make sense to use more threads than is available.
+This [article](https://www.freecodecamp.org/news/multiprocessing-vs-multithreading-in-python-what-you-need-to-know-ef6bdc13d018/) suggests that multithreading may be better since the task is I/O heavy.
+That might mean I need to look into using the `threading` module.

+Difference between getting tweets one-a-day or over multiple days.
+Scraping "Buhari" during first two weeks of January 2015..
+    1. `per 1 day, threads = 7`: 351.08 seconds (188 mb), which is 0,54 mb per second
+    2. `per 2 days, threads = 7`: 457.49 seconds (222 mb), which is 0,49 mb per second
+    3. `per 7 days, threads = 7`: 1301.32 seconds (266 mb, since 7-day-periods stretched beyond)
+    4. `per 1 day, threads = 14`: 296.17 seconds (201 mb)
+    5. `per 1 day, threads = 30`: 300.39 seconds (201 mb)
+    6. `per 12 hours, threads = 14`: 287.37 seconds (118 mb)
+    7. `per 12 hours, threads = 30`: 286.12 seconds (118 mb)

 Tweets are scraped by two methods:
     1. Tweets which mention a leader
     2. Tweets which mention a leader and give coordinates with the smallest-possible circle of a country

 #### Which countries?
 Tentative group: Nigeria, Iraq, Phillipines, Egypt, Tunis, Russia, Turkey, Malaysia, Zimbabwe, Afghanistan Looking at differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics, we can discuss the consequences of the accuracy of the Twitter public opinion by country.

 #### Rotating proxies: Robin Hood method:
-If Twitter blocks my IP, it may be necessary to automatically change IP proxies throughout the scraping of Tweets.
-A VPN may help with this as well.
+It may be necessary to automatically change IP proxies during the scraping.
+A VPN seems to work fine.
 Otherwise, a proxy service may be required.

 ### Text analysis